e-gun/HipparchiaGoServer/README.md

   - exit postgresql by telling it `\q`
 - loading the archive is also easy if you are in the right directory; but you need to know where you are...
   - loading can take several minutes
-- if no configuration is present when you launch `HipparchiaGoServer`, you will be given a prompt about what it should look like. all you should really need to do is set the password (avoid adding "smart quotes" instead of straight quotes to this file)
+- if no configuration is present when you launch `HipparchiaGoServer`, you will be given a prompt about what it should look like; all you should really need to do is set the password (avoid adding "smart quotes" instead of straight quotes to this file)